 There are multiple sets of instructions and they are very useful for different things,

-It also contains example codes for a dance to several songs including Smooth Criminal and All the Single Ladies.
+It also contains example codes for a dance to several songs including Smooth Criminal by Michael Jackson and All the Single Ladies by Beyonce.
 What’s nice about this is that once you assemble your robot according to the instructions, you can just open up the code, plug in your robot, and upload the code to your robot.
 You have a prebuilt example.
 And also papercrafts to decorate your robot

 So now you got the idea that we manage to organize so many open source robots and learning materials for everyone in the world in one place and we hope you appreciate, because it was lots of work!